Your Breast Milk

 - Ice the area after each feeding to decrease inflammation

 Contact your physician if inflammation and/or pain persist.

 At times, women who breastfeed need to use a pump to express their breast milk.
 Reasons for expressing breast milk vary.
-Some women pump milk to; relieve breast engorgement, to permit another person (spouse, family member, caregiver) to feed the baby, or because they are returning to work.
+Women pump milk to relieve breast engorgement, permit another person (spouse, family member, caregiver) to feed the baby, or because they are returning to work.

-Expressing milk can be done with a commercial pump, or it can be done with your hands.
+Expressing milk can be done with a commercial pump or with your hands.
 Breast milk volume is regulated by supply and demand.
-Pumping is a way to keep your breasts regularly stimulated while you are at work, on errands, or if your baby is sick and has temporarily stopped feeding.
-It is normal not to get milk the first few times you pump, keep trying.
+Pumping is a way to keep your breasts regularly stimulated while you're at work, on errands or if your baby is sick and has temporarily stopped feeding.
+It's normal not to get milk the first few times you pump; keep trying.